-Comp onent Description (1) Security cable slot Attaches an optional security cable to the computer.
+Component Description (1) Δ Security cable slot Attaches an optional security cable to the computer.
 NOTE: The security cable is designed to act as a deterrent, but it might not prevent the computer from being mishandled or stolen.
 (2) RJ-45 (network) jack/status lights Connects a network cable.
 Green (left): The network is connected.
 Amber (right): Activity is occurring on the network.
-(3) sse- USB SuperSpeed 5 Gbps powered port Connects and supplies power to a USB device, provides high- speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+(3) o ss←† USB SuperSpeed 5 Gbps powered port Connects and supplies power to a USB device, provides high- speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
 NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
-(4) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
-Also connects an optional headset microphone.
-This jack does not support optional standalone microphones.
-WARNING!
-To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, see the Regulatory, Safety, and Environmental Notices .
-To access this guide: Select the Search icon (select products only) in the taskbar, type HP Documentation in the search box, and then select HP Documentation.
-NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(5) SC Smart card reader (select products only) Supports optional smart cards.
+(4) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High Definition Multimedia Interface (HDMI) device.
+(5) SC Smart card reader Supports optional smart cards.